Photo Courtesy of NBC

-Both John Ratzenberger and George Wendt went to the Supreme Court in 2000, in order to get control of their Cheers characters (Cliff and Norm).
-The characters are wanted for commercials for Cheers-like airport bars and both actors have said that they created the characters and do not want them to be exploited.
+Both John Ratzenberger and George Wendt went to the Supreme Court in 2000 to get control of their Cheers characters (Cliff and Norm).
+The characters were in commercial demand for Cheers-like airport bars, and both actors argued that they had created the characters and did not want them to be exploited.

-Bebe Neuwirth had a total hip replacement in May of 2006.
+Bebe Neuwirth had a total hip replacement in May 2006.

-The night of the Cheers series finale, (which followed a season finale of “Seinfeld” as a lead-in) NBC dedicated its entire night to it.
-Starting with a “pregame” show hosted by Bill Costas, the finale, tributes that were aired to the show during local newscasts and finally ending with “A Tonight Show” that was broadcast from the Bull & Finch Pub.
-In the end, it was the most watched television show that year and ranked eleventh all time in entertainment programming.
+NBC dedicated an entire night to the Cheers series finale.
+Following on from the season finale of Seinfeld, viewers were treated to a “pregame” show hosted by Bill Costas, the finale, tributes to the show during local newscasts, and finally a Tonight Show broadcast from the Bull & Finch Pub.
+It was the most watched television show that year and ranked eleventh all time in entertainment programming.

-GQ Magazine held an online contest in 2013, to find the best TV comedy.
-The winner was Cheers, the greatest comedy show of all time.
+GQ magazine held an online contest in 2013 to find the best TV comedy of all time.
+The winner was Cheers.

 Woody Harrelson has been married twice and has three daughters.

 Kirstie Alley is best friends with actor John Travolta and is also a very close friend of Oprah Winfrey.

 Actress and comedienne Lucille Ball was a big fan of the show and met with the producers about the possibility of playing Diane Chambers’ mother.
 In the end, however, she changed her mind, feeling that viewers would not accept her playing a character that was so unlike her “Lucy” persona.